nantrinh/postit_app_walkthrough/lesson_1/README.md

 ```

 ## Check associations
-Run the following commands in the rails console and check that the output is as expected.
+- Run the following commands in the rails console and check that the output is as expected.
-If you encounter errors, try restarting the rails console (not just running `reload!`).
+- If you encounter errors, try restarting the rails console (not just running `reload!`).
-It is assumed that the commands are run sequentially from one section to the next (e.g., commands in "1:M association between User and Post" are run before "1:M association between User and Comment".
+- It is assumed that the commands are run sequentially from one section to the next (e.g., commands in "1:M association between User and Post" are run before "1:M association between User and Comment".
+- I include repetitive code so even if you encounter an error and have to restart the console you won't have to look through all the snippets to find out what a variable referred to (e.g., `chili = Post.find_by(title: 'How to make chili oil')`)

 ### 1:M association between User and Post
 ```
-nancy = User.create(username: "Nancy")
+nancy = User.create(username: 'Nancy')
-victor = User.create(username: "Victor")
+victor = User.create(username: 'Victor')
-chili = Post.create(title: "How to make chili oil", url: "woksoflife.com", description: "great recipe on how to make chili oil", user: nancy) compost = Post.create(title: "How to make compost", url: "urbangardening.com", description: "compost recipe using coffee grounds", user: nancy) bok_choy = Post.create(title: "Why bok choy is great for cats", url: "loveyourcats.com", description: "argument for more greens in your cat's diet", user: victor)
+chili = Post.create(title: 'How to make chili oil', url: 'woksoflife.com', description: 'great recipe on how to make chili oil', user: nancy) compost = Post.create(title: 'How to make compost', url: 'urbangardening.com', description: 'compost recipe using coffee grounds', user: nancy) bok_choy = Post.create(title: 'Why bok choy is great for cats', url: 'loveyourcats.com', description: 'argument for more greens in your cat's diet', user: victor)

-chili.user.username # "Nancy"
-bok_choy.find(3).user.username # "Victor"
-nancy.posts.map {|x| x.title} # ["How to make chili oil", "How to make compost"] victor.posts.map {|x| x.title} # ["Why bok choy is great for cats"]
+pp User.all # print all users
+pp Post.all # print all posts
 ```

 ### 1:M association between User and Comment
 ```
+nancy = User.find_by(username: 'Nancy')
+victor = User.find_by(username: 'Victor')
+chili = Post.find_by(title: 'How to make chili oil') bok_choy = Post.find_by(title: 'Why bok choy is great for cats')

-Comment.create(body: "I agree!", user: nancy, post: bok_choy) Comment.create(body: "This looks delicious!", user: victor, post: chili) Comment.create(body: "I'm commenting on my own post.", user: nancy, post: chili)
+Comment.create(body: 'I agree!', user: nancy, post: bok_choy) Comment.create(body: 'This looks delicious!', user: victor, post: chili) Comment.create(body: "I'm commenting on my own post.", user: nancy, post: chili)

-nancy.comments.map {|x| x.body} # ["I agree!", "I'm commenting on my own post."] victor.comments.map {|x| x.body} # ["This looks delicious!"]
+pp nancy.comments
+pp victor.comments
 ```

 ### 1:M association between Post and Comment
 ```
-chili.comments.map {|x| x.body} # ["This looks delicious!", "I'm commenting on my own post."]
+pp Post.find_by(title: 'How to make chili oil').comments # ['This looks delicious!', "I'm commenting on my own post."]
 ```

 ### M:M association between Post and Categories